craigdietrich/DIG540/README.md

 -   Participate in the ongoing discussions on Slack.
 It cannot be emphasized enough how important this is to successfully taking an online-only course.
-A significant part of what you get from the class will come in talking and listening to other students and the instructors as they discuss their own take on the material.
+A significant part of what you get from the class will come in talking and listening to other students as they discuss their own take on the material.

 This course is designed to be completely asynchronous so there are no specific times for meeting with other students or the instructor.